 To get your personal, signed copy of this spectacular Canadian aerospace history, please go to our home page http://www.canavbooks.wordpress.com Or … contact author Larry Milberry at firstname.lastname@example.org The CAE Story will give you years of enjoyable reading.
 This is Canada’s and one of the world’s finest aerospace corporate history — you’ll agree when you start turning the pages!

 Photo Gallery: Canada’s Historic 737-200 Fleet

-This series of photos illustrates some of the many airlines whose pilots have trained since 1976 on this reliable old piece of CAE technology.
+This series of photos illustrates some of the many airlines whose pilots have trained for nearly half a century on this reliable old example of CAE technology.